ByteMaster92/CODSOFT-TASK1/README.md

 Project: Mobile App Signup Flow

-Objecive: To createan account and signing up for an app.
+Objecive: To create an account and signing up for an app.
 The goal of a good signup flow is to make it easy and quick for users to sign up, while also collecting the necessary information from them